ocriado91/crewai-basic-examples/README.md

 Creates the actual article based on the planner's outline.

 ### 3. Editor Agent
-Reviews and refnes the final content.
+Reviews and refines the final content.